 Imagine Greece and you’ll probably think of a stunning Greek island and beach.
 Or if you’re a city lover like me, you’ll picture Athens and its glorious ancient sights.
-In either case, I bet your imagination has conjured up bright blue cloudless skies and searing temperatures.
-Oh, and don’t forget the crowds of tourists all gently baking in the sunshine.
-Now, imagine those same Greek scenes in winter.
+In either case, I bet your imagination has conjured up bright blue cloudless skies and soaring summer temperatures Now, imagine those same Greek scenes in winter.
 Make you shiver?
-It shouldn’t do… there are loads of reasons to go and things to do in Athens in Winter, and they shouldn’t just be reserved for summer.
+It shouldn’t do… there are many benefits and things to do in Athens in Winter that shouldn’t just be reserved for summer.

-The benefits of visiting Athens in the winter months are certainly worth the slightly cooler temperatures.
-Let’s sum up the reasons to visit Athens in winter:
+The advantages of visiting Athens in the winter months are certainly convincing.
+Not only will you benefit from the cooler (but still mild!) temperatures, you’ll also get much more bang for your buck as the prices drop dramatically in the off-peak season.
+If you’re not already convinced, let’s sum up the best reasons to visit Athens in winter:

 Even in between Christmas and New Year, the flights to Athens are quite cheap.
 Now this made me worry and wonder whether there are actually things to do in Athens in December.
 But when the flights to Greece are this cheap, it’s worth finding out for yourself isn’t it?
 And, guess what, there are loads of things to do in Athens in winter.
 Keep reading to find out my favourites.